SmritiGrg/FYP-FoodiesArchive/database/README.md

         - **Mandatory:** name, location, price, restaurant, image, and rating.
         - **Optional:**  description
     - **Relationship:**
         - Food &harr; Restaurant: Many food belongs to one restaurant.
+This is a **many-to-one** relationship.
         - Food &harr; Food Category: A food is categoeized under many food category.
+This is a **one-to-many** relationship.
-        - Food &harr; Like: A food can have many likes.
+        - Food &harr; Like: A food can be liked by many users, and each like belongs to a single food.
+This is a **one-to-many** relationship.
-        - Food &harr; Review: A food can have many reviews.
+        - Food &harr; Review: A food can be reviewed multiple times by different users, and each review belongs to a single food.
+This is a **one-to-many** relationship.
         - Food &harr; Bookmark: A food can be bookmarked.
-        - Food &harr; User: A food can be liked by many users.
-        - Food &harr; User: A food can be review by many users.
-6. ### Location
+7. ### FoodCategory_Food
-    - **Properties:**
+   - - **Properties:**
-        - A location has address, city, and province.
-    - **Uniqueness:**
+        -  This entity handles the many-to-many relationship between foodcategory and food.
     - **Mandatory & Optional:**
-        - **Mandatory:** address, city, and province.
+        - **Mandatory:** foodcategory_food, food_id, and category_id.
     - **Relationship:**
-        - Location &harr; Restaurant: A location can have many restaurants.
+        - FoodCategory &harr; FoodCategory_Food: Each category can have many food linked through the FoodCategory_Food entity.
-7. ### Like
+8. ### Like
     - **Properties:**
         -  Like has it like_id, food_id, and user_id.
     - **Mandatory & Optional:**